Resources

 If your communication focuses on high-volume outreach or widespread service areas, a toll-free number is more universal.
 It handles larger traffic without the stricter filtering that local numbers sometimes face.

-If your SMS strategy centers on mass text messaging, time-sensitive alerts, or security codes, a short code is a good choice.
+If your SMS strategy centers on mass texting, time-sensitive alerts, or security codes, a short code is a good choice.
 It delivers messages quickly and consistently, even when volume spikes.

 Ready to get your SMS number set up?
 TextUs handles the registration for you.
 Book a demo today!

-3. Create Your SMS Contact List and Manage Opt-Ins
+3. Create SMS Contact List and Manage Opt-Ins

 A successful SMS strategy starts with a permission-based contact list, especially when you start managing unlimited contacts across different segments.